 We highly recommend our readers to start off with the Swing Trade.
 It’s easy to set up and doesn’t take too much of your time.
 As we say up there when we were talking about the steps, this totally depends on you, trading is a financial and a spiritual journey.

-But, we have a lot of post and free mini courses teaching flawlessly how to start trading.
+But, we have a lot of posts and free mini courses teaching flawlessly how to start trading.

 This one is the most common question on this trading topic.
 Yes, you can.
-There’s a lot of brokers giving the opportunity to trader to do trading with amounts like 100$.
+There are a lot of brokers giving the opportunity to traders to do trading with amounts like 100$.